 Survey Objectives

 The objective of this survey is to collect data related to traceability of heterogeneous artifacts in Requirements Engineering, Systems Engineering, and Model Driven Engineering.
-According to the classifications of surveys by Wohlin and colleagues [115] [115][56], this survey lends itself to the exploratory type since we need to have an insight about important features for a generic traceability model.
+According to the classifications of surveys by Wohlin and colleagues [115] [115], this survey lends itself to the exploratory type since we need to have an insight about important features for a generic traceability model.
 To achieve our objective, the survey targets professionals from industry who apply traceability in their projects throughout systems development.
-The feedback from the survey can be used to understand the capabilities of existing traceability tools and enrich the design of a generic traceability model, it can be used for the validation of our traceability model.
+The feedback from the survey can be used to understand the capabilities of existing traceability tools and enrich the design of a generic traceability model, it can be used for supporting the design of our traceability model.
 Conducting an online survey is a good option since the survey can reach a wide range of participants from various domains and locations.
 The survey aims to find answers about the following research questions.

 .
 What are the possible types of traceable artifacts that should be captured?